 What might happen:

 The blood levels of your pain medicine may increase.
-This may cause toxic effects such as drowsiness, slurred speech, or incoordination.
+This may cause toxic effects such as drowsiness, slurred speech, incoordination, or slowed breathing.

 What you should do about this interaction: